kamil-mech/pixabay-frontend/tracker.md

     * https://github.com/storybookjs/presets/issues/177
     [x] Try SB5 and/or CRA3
         * Still doesn't work
+[ ] Draw architectural diagram
-[ ] Flag bugs found in production
+[ ] Consider using non-english strings in the tests to better enforce usage of i18n [ ] Flag bugs found in production
     [ ] Flag to PXB that the burger menu icon and the search icon are cropped at the edges [ ] Notify PBX that their sprite map (sprites.svg?2) is pulled like 100 times on https://pixabay.com/images/search/?order=ec